Annerosedegroot/Project5/README.md

 Calcultes KPI's energy usage and idle_time of the inputfile and displayes it in a clear manner.

 Gantt_Chart.py:
-displaes the inputdata in a Gantchart, both as given and with the empty time-slots filled as 'idle time'.
+displaes the inputdata in a Gantt chart, both as given and with the empty time-slots filled as 'idle time'.

 Features
 List and describe the main features of your project, such as: